bp2008/pingtracer/README.md

 ```

 See the latest command line arguments in-app with a usage example via Ping Tracer's `Tools` > `Command Line Arguments`.

+## Building from source

+PingTracer (as of version 1.17) is a relatively simple C# and Windows Forms app with no third-party dependencies except .NET Framework 4.6.2.
+You should have no trouble building it in a standard installation of Visual Studio Community Edition.